isegkos/pwd-canvas-sketch/README.md

 If you type exit and press ENTER you will leave the environment.
 If you want to start the environment again in the same PWD instance/session, run the following command again:
 - docker-compose run --rm -p 8888:9966 node sh

-Your sketches are located in the src directory.
+Your sketches are located in the pwd-canvas-sketch/app directory.
 To edit your sketches in the online editor:
 - click on [EDITOR]

 To view your sketches in the browser: